segmentio/segment-docs/connections/destinations/branch-metrics/index.md

+---
+title: Branch Metrics
+---

-## **Getting Started**
+## Getting Started

 Branch is a bundled destination.
 You will need to add their destination to your SDK.

-First you will need to [sign up for a free Branch account](http://branch.io/signup?bmp=segment) and follow the steps on their Dashboard to complete setup and retrieve your API Key.
+First, [sign up for a free Branch account](http://branch.io/signup?bmp=segment) and follow the steps on their Dashboard to complete setup and retrieve your API Key.

 Next you will have to set up deep link routing and enable your app to create links, the guides for which are below

 # iOS

 **Note that the below code snippets are in objective-c.
 The [Swift setup guide](https://docs.branch.io/apps/segment-ios/#step-2-add-some-code-to-your-appdelegate), as well as setup guides for advanced product features can all be found in [Branch’s Developer Portal](https://dev.branch.io/?bmp=segment).

 Also, when referencing Branch’s quickstart guide within the dev portal, don’t worry about installing the SDK files.
 Segment has already taken care of that for you.
 Skip down to the section entitled "PList Configuration".